zulip/zulip/templates/zerver/help/status-and-availability.md

 1. Click **Set a status**.

-1. Set a status messages and click **Save**.
+1. Select an emoji and/or write a short message, and click **Save**.

 {end_tabs}

+Status emojis will appear to the right of a user's name in the right sidebar, in the list of private messages in the left sidebar and in the main message feed.

-You can view anyone else's status by hovering over their name in the left or right sidebar, or by clicking their name or avatar in the main message feed.
-If they haven't set a status, no status will appear.
+You can view status messages by hovering over your or anyone else's name in the left or right sidebar, or by clicking the user's name or avatar in the main message feed.
+If someone hasn't set a message as part of their status, then no status message will appear.

 ## About availability